 These themes are compatible with both Kendo UI for Angular and Kendo UI for jQuery components.
 To create a custom theme that matches the desired looks, you can also use the ThemeBuilder application.

 Yes, Kendo UI for jQuery still supports AngularJS.
 The product was renamed only to differentiate it from Kendo UI for Angular.

 The concepts and API calls of each component from Kendo UI for Angular are documented.
 We preserved all the API that made sense to be migrated.
 On the other hand, Kendo UI for Angular uses a different approach towards major features, such as data binding.

 The Angular migration guide will help you convert your AngularJS knowledge into Angular mastery.

 It depends on the Angular version you are targeting.
 For detailed information, refer to the Angular migration guide.

 Yes, Kendo UI Angular supports Ahead-of-Time compilation without additional required steps.
 Also check the official Angular AOT compilation article.

 No, but you can import all components from a single package by importing the package module.
-To see how to do this, check the Overview article of the specific package - for example, the Dropdowns.
+To see how to do this, refer to the Overview article of the specific package, for example, the Dropdowns.

 The slow loading is due to the specifics of the Internet Explorer browser.
-However, there are ways to optimize the Grid performance.
+However, you can optimize the Grid performance.